Lemvig: Religion

 Lemvig Church is in the center of the town and is part of the Church of Denmark's Lemvig Parish (Danish: Lemvig Sogn).
 The church originally had a high, pointed spire, but as significantly remodeled and expanded in the 1930s, at which point it received its current onion-shaped dome.

 St. John's Church (Danish: Johanneskirken) is a Grundtvigan congregation, consecrated in 1883.
 It was built by Architect Andreas Bentsen with the help of apprentices from Vallekilde Folk High School.

+Sports

+The handball team Lemvig-Thyborøn Håndbold has played in the top division in Denmark multiple times.